cannonkeys/ck-docs/docs/sat75-x.md

 ![](images/sat75-x/switch-button.jpg)

- - Switch in 0 position allows the keyboard to function normallu
+ - Switch in 0 position allows the keyboard to function normally
  - Switch in 1 position puts the keyboard into a mode that allows firmware flashing
  - The button resets the PCB, putting it into whichever mode you've selected.
 You can also unplug the keyboard and plug back in.